xyxiaoyou/spark/docs/configuration.md

   <td><code>spark.shuffle.file.buffer</code></td>
   <td>32k</td>
   <td>
-    Size of the in-memory buffer for each shuffle file output stream.
+    Size of the in-memory buffer for each shuffle file output stream, in KiB unless otherwise specified.
 These buffers reduce the number of disk seeks and system calls made in creating intermediate shuffle files.
   </td>
 </tr>
 <tr>